Medical Emergencies in the Dental Office Elsevier eBook on VitalSource (Retail Access Card), 8th Edition

 Elsevier eBook on VitalSource - Access Card

-Be prepared to prevent, recognize, and manage life-threatening medical emergencies!
-Medical Emergencies in the Dental Office, 8th Edition helps you learn the skills needed to manage health issues in the dental office or clinic.
+Prepare your students to prevent, recognize and manage life-threatening medical emergencies!
+Medical Emergencies in the Dental Office, 8th Edition helps students learn the skills needed to manage health issues in the dental office or clinic.
 The text describes how to recognize and manage medical emergencies promptly and proactively and details the resources that must be on hand to effectively deal with these situations.
 Written by noted dentistry educator Dr. Stanley Malamed, this expert text includes the latest guidelines for drug-related emergencies, cardiac arrest, and more.
-An enhanced eBook is included with each new print purchase, featuring a complete, fully searchable version of the text, a test bank of 300 questions and answers, and much more — available on a variety of devices.
+An enhanced eBook is included with each new print purchase, featuring a complete, fully searchable version of the text, a test bank of 300 questions and answers, and much more.

 - Logical format reflects the way emergencies are encountered in a dental practice, with chapters organized by commonly seen clinical signs and symptoms, such as unconsciousness or altered consciousness, respiratory distress, seizures, allergic reactions, chest pain, and cardiac arrest.